ant0np/OWCalculator/README.md

 #How it works

 - Click -Browse- and choose xml file against Calculator.xsd schema
-- Click calc
+- Click -Calc-
-- Click show to manage the result
+- Click -Show- to manage the result